coverclock/com-diag-hazer/README.md

 an application.
 Each project has a binary executable named vintage that displays this information.

-The gpstool and rtktool utilities can be run with a -V flag to display the release, vintage, and revision of the Hazer library with which they were built.
+The gpstool and rtktool applications can be run with a -V flag to display the release, vintage, and revision of the Hazer library with which they were built.